 When planning mergers and acquisitions, it’s easy to forget about IT because most executives are focused on financial reporting and operations.
-It’s easy to take email access, working phone lines and software applications for granted.
+It’s easy to take email access, working phone lines, and software applications for granted.
 However, without diligent planning and project management, merging IT infrastructure can cause huge disruptions in daily business.
-An organization undertaking an acquisition can ensure that critical business processes continue uninterrupted by adhering to these four principles:
+An organization undertaking an acquisition can ensure critical business processes continue without interruption by adhering to these four principles:

-SCADA data, or automated production data, is some of the most important company data.
-Replication servers, usually found in data centers, function as a backup and must be reconfigured and tested to ensure they’re communicating with onsite servers.
+SCADA data, or automated production data, is among the most important company data.
+Replication servers that are usually found in data centers function as a backup and must be reconfigured and tested to ensure they communicate with onsite servers.
 SCADA must be communicating with the new network before the old network is cut off.
 If this order gets reversed, there’s a risk of losing important data.

 Merging offices will require upsetting people’s daily routines to establish new ones.
 Computers need to be reimaged with new company standards, covering everything from desktop images and printer drivers to software applications like WellView and ProCount.
 When possible, use remote login to take inventory of applications in use at field offices.
 This will help determine what applications will be used going forward and if there is additional software that must be added to the company portfolio.

-Bring internal resources to branch offices to check each user’s ability to connect to the Internet, place a call and connect to printers.
+Bring internal resources to branch offices to check each user’s ability to connect to the internet, place calls, and connect to printers.
 Face-to-face service builds relationships between IT staff and remote office employees.
 Onsite internal resources give employees access to immediate help should issues arise with opening or submitting data through new applications.
 It’s also an opportunity to provide one-on-one end user training and reference materials to employees.